davidvuong/dotfiles/README.md

-# Dotfiles (macOS Big Sur)
+# dotfiles

 **Welcome to dotfiles!**

-This repository is a collection of config files I use to setup my Mac OS X El Capitan machine.
+This repository is a collection of config files I use to setup my macOS machine.
 It uses Homebrew/Casks to manage most of my applications, ZSH as the shell (zprezto flavour) and VIM as the terminal editor.

 It also contains a few "me" specific configuration files e.g. `./git/gitconfig` so if you're interested in using my dotfiles, you may want to leave those out!